The full walk is about 7km (4 miles) long and takes about two to three hours to complete, depending upon the time spent in gardens.

 Compton Terrace was designed by Henry Leroux in 1805 as a row of villas either side of a Union Chapel, and completed in 1830.
 In 1823, a management committee was set up, and the 'paddock or grass plot' in front of the villas dressed as a 'pleasure ground'.
 The Union Chapel Congregational Church was built in 1876-77 by James Cubitt, replacing the earlier chapel of 1806.
 The terrace and gardens were part of the Marquess of Northampton's estate until the 1920s, when ownership passed to Islington Borough Council.

 Leave the gardens via the gate at the far end, and turn left into Canonbury Lane.
 Carry on across Compton Avenue, into Canonbury Square.
-Bear round to the left.
-Cross at the traffic lights, entering the square by the gate on the right.
+Pass through the first part of the gardens, then cross the main road at the traffic lights, entering the square by the gate on the right.

 Laid out in 1800, Canonbury Square was the earliest of the Islington squares, and was also developed by Henry Leroux, together with Richard Laycock, on land owned by the Marquess of Northampton.
 The 4th Marquess of Northampton opened the square gardens to the public in 1884, and in 1888 it was conveyed to Islington Borough Council.
 The layout of the gardens changed in the 1950s, when it was described as 'London's most beautiful square' by the Evening Standard.
 The square is surrounded by reproduction railings, the originals having been lost during World War II.
 The planting was improved by Loire Valley Wines in 2006, with roses, lavender and a small vineyard at its centre.
 Famous former residents include writers Evelyn Waugh and George Orwell, and artists Duncan Grant and Vanessa Bell.